 A texturizer works only on the curls you have and doesn’t give you curls if you have wavy or straight hair naturally.

 Take time and check the market, as there are so many great options for the black hair out there.
 You just need to check with your hair stylist and get together to the best option for you.

-Let’s not go around the bushes and put it out there: even though everybody seems to be thrilled these days about the makeup free appearance, we all like to use it just a little bit, every now and then, for a bit more confidence or something like it.
+Let’s not go around the bush and put it out there: even though everybody seems to be thrilled these days about the makeup free appearance, we all like to use it just a little bit, every now and then, for a bit more confidence or something like that.

 Thank God, we’re not in the era of lead-based makeup and we do have so much healthier options to use for our makeup.

 The more you know about our planet, the more we get to use from it and enjoy all the healthy choice that it gives us.